March 15, 2014

 What is the Global Youth Summit on the Future of Medicine?

-The Global Youth Summit on the Future of Medicine is a seven-day residential program for rising high school juniors and seniors who have demonstrated leadership and interest in medicine and science.
+The Global Youth Summit on the Future of Medicine is a seven-day residential program for rising high school sophomores, juniors, and seniors who have demonstrated leadership and interest in medicine and science.
 The Summit will focus on the future of the industry and developing leadership, networking, and management skills.
-Students can expect to gain a unique, behind-the-scenes insight into the dynamic world of media through experiential learning, guest lectures and networking opportunities with the leaders and innovators in the global medical community.
+Students can expect to gain a unique, behind-the-scenes insight into the dynamic world of health care through experiential learning, guest lectures and networking opportunities with the leaders and innovators in the global medical community.
 The Summit will be held on the campus of Brandeis University and at select venues in Boston, Massachusetts.

 How will the Board of Advisors be involved in the Summit?